pamelaszymaniec/indecision-app/README.md

-# expensify-app
+# indecision-app-v2
-Expensify App - expense manager - using React, React Router.
+Indecision App - simple one page app helps you to make a decision.

 Requirements:
 - git